PetiGreen Gives You a Quicker Path to a Greener Lawn in a Few Easy Steps

 Keep Your Lawn Adequately Watered

 You should keep the lawn adequately watered so the grass gets a sufficient amount of water and there is enough moisture for the new grass seeds to germinate.

 You should avoid too much water because it can hinder beneficial microbial activity and increase the chance of detrimental fungi.

 If you have hard clay soil you can mix PetiGreen and ClayMend together and apply them both at the same time.

 Neutralize Dog Urine

 The purpose and function of the urine from your dog is to eliminate toxins from your dog.
-These toxins will end up in your lawn and PetiGreen works to repair their damaging effects including the excess nitrogen, salt and any imbalances of soil pH from dog urine.
+These toxins will end up in your lawn.
+PetiGreen works to repair their damaging effects.
+These include excess nitrogen, salt, and any imbalances of soil pH from dog urine.

 Medication may Affect Your Results